MLB tells Athletics to explore relocation if no new ballpark - WHIZ News

 “MLB is concerned with the rate of progress on the A’s new ballpark effort with local officials and other stakeholders in Oakland,” MLB said.
 “The A’s have worked very hard to advance a new ballpark in downtown Oakland for the last four years, investing significant resources while facing multiple roadblocks.
 We know they remain deeply committed to succeeding in Oakland, and with two other sports franchises recently leaving the community, their commitment to Oakland is now more important than ever.”

-A’s President Dave Kaval remains hopeful of a stadium deal, but there’s beginning to be a time crunch.
+A’s President Dave Kaval remains hopeful of a deal, but there is a time crunch.

-“We’re going to immediately start working with the league on exploring other markets and working hand in hand with them to identify which ones make the most sense and pursuing that right away,” A’s President Dave Kaval told The Associated Press in a telephone interview.
-“We need to keep our options know.
+“We’re going to immediately start working with the league on exploring other markets and working hand in hand with them to identify which ones make the most sense and pursuing that right away,” Kaval told The Associated Press in a telephone interview.
+“We need to keep our options open.
 People know, we can’t even keep the lights on here at the Coliseum.”

-The A’s previously proposed and withdrew plans for ballpark in Freemont and San Jose,

 In November 2018, the A’s announced they had found a waterfront location for their new ballpark that would cost more than $1 billion, with picturesque views toward San Francisco, the Bay Bridge and Port of Oakland.
 The goal had been to open in 2023, but now, even if approved by Oakland’s City Council this summer it would not be ready until 2027.